Full-frame digital cinema camera with internal X-OCN recording and choice of 8K and 6K sensors.

 VENICE 2 can exceed the BT.2020 colour space, with a colour range wider than DCI-P3.
 This means it can beautifully reproduce the true colour of the scene in front of your lens.
 The camera also provides a broad palette in the grading suite, using the established workﬂow of Sony’s S-Log3 and Ultra-wide Colour space, S-Gamut3.
 Plus, VENICE 2’s 6K and 8K sensors match colours almost perfectly, making your grading experience even better.

 VENICE 2 can shoot at speeds of up to 120fps at 4K and 90fps at 6K, when using the 6K sensor.
 In combination with an anamorphic license, it also allows shooting at speeds of up to 75fps at 4K 4:3 and 72fps at 4K 6:5.
-With the 8K sensor, VENICE 2 can achieve up to 60fps at 8.2K and 90fps at 5.8K.
+With the 8K sensor, VENICE 2 can achieve up to 72fps at 8.2K and 120fps at 5.5K.

 Jello effect is something we don’t need when filming.
 VENICE 2 has high speed readout sensors which minimizes the jello effect that are typical with CMOS sensors.

 Up to 8K recording, 16-bit colours and a very fast sensor readout speed allow cinematographers to focus on the art of shooting virtual sets rather than technical compromises.
 The flawless synch with advanced Crystal LED controllers is unique in the industry.
-Version 2* firmware will enhance support for third-party LED display via Genlock phase shifting and the ability to display the locked frequency in the sub-display.
+In addition, Version 2 firmware enhances support for third-party LED display via Genlock phase shifting and the ability to display the locked frequency in the sub-display.

 VENICE 2 allows you to easily remove and replace the image sensor, swapping between the 8.6K and original 6K image sensor as required.
 This also means a 6K sensor can be swapped between VENICE and original VENICE 2.